 Water is collected from the buildings' roof drainage system via a filter unit, into a tank.
-The filter removes all particles greater than 0.75mm.
+The filter removes all particles greater than 0.38mm.
 The filtered water then enters the tank through a special calmed inlet to reduce turbulence.
-If there is too much water, the tank overflows back through the filter screen and out of the overflow pipe.
-The overflow pipe should be fitted with a non-return flap valve to prevent water from the storm drain flowing back in to the tank.
+If there is too much water, the tank overflows through a special overflow trap that incorporates a non-return device.
+This prevents water from the storm drain flowing back in to the tank.